RAL0630/4351Group36/README.md

 1. Provide link to GitHub repository for TAs to view the code?
 (1 point)
 2. List what backend technologies you are using and why?
 (2 points)

 We are using XAMPP(MySql) to run our backend because it allows us to create and store all our information we need in databases fairly easily.
+For our code coverage, we used PHPUnit, a test framework, and a [library](https://github.com/sebastianbergmann/php-code-coverage
+) that allows for code coverage functionality.

 | Member | Contributions | Notes |
 |---|---|---|